Magnetic Effect of Current Class 12 Physics | Notes

 1. Force on PQ

-$\overrightarrow{{{F}_{1}}}$ = I ($\overrightarrow{PQ}$×$\overrightarrow{B}$)
+F1\overrightarrow{{{F}_{1}}} = I (PQ\overrightarrow{PQ}×B\overrightarrow{B})

-or, $\overrightarrow{{{F}_{1}}}$ = I ($\overrightarrow{l}$ ×$\overrightarrow{B}$)
+or, F1\overrightarrow{{{F}_{1}}} = I (l\overrightarrow{l} ×B\overrightarrow{B})

-or, F1 = BIl sin$\theta $
+or, F1 = BIl sinθ\theta

 or, F1 = BIl sin 90°